arnavbansal25/Namaste-React-Live/README.md

-Chapter 11 Content:
+Chapter 12 Content:

-1. Prop Drilling
+1. Redux Toolkit (rtk)
-2. React Dev Tools in Action - Components & Profiler
+2. Actions-Reducers
-3. Lifting the state up
+3. Redux Store - Configure
-4. Accordion: Basic and Collapsable
+4. Slice - Create
-5. React Context
+5. Subscribing to the store
-6. Context Provider
+6. Modifying the Store - dispatching an Action
-7. Modifying the Context
+7. Adding Cart funtionality in our food application